jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 ### Fundamental matrix

 1. Remember there are two SVD to perform.
-To check your sanity, remember the final result should be the estiamted fundamental matrix, usually denoted as $\hat{F}$, which should have rank 2.
+To check your sanity, remember the final result should be the estimated fundamental matrix, usually denoted as $\hat{F}$, which should have rank 2.
 However, the result from the first SVD should have a F of rank 3.
 2. To draw the epipolar lines on images, here is a trick based on the point-line duality:
   1. If we have the two end points of a line, we can easily draw it.
   2. Intuitively, finding two end points from the leftmost and the rightmost, which are the intersects between the epipolar line and the edge lines of the frame.
   3. These two intersects can be computed via cross product, e.g. $p_1 = L_{left}\times L_{epipolar}$, where $L_{left}$ is just (1,0,0).
 Similarly, $L_{right}$ would be (1,0,width).
   4. Obtain $p_1$ and $p_2$ and then draw the line at ease.
 3. What is slightly confusing is the different equations for epipolar lines.
 In the $p^TFp'=0$ relationship, the two lines are $L^T= p^TF$ and $L=Fp'$ respectively.
 4. Normalising the pixel location values beforehand brings about significant improvement.
 But remember to handle it with a normalisation matrix, not some random dividing and subtraction constants...

+# PS4

+### Harris Corner

+overall procedure:

+currently using a 0.995 quantile value as the threshold

+low contrast region

+This typora is very cool!

+$$
+aaa
+$$